Set Theory HT25, Ordinals

 @Prove that every ordinal $\beta \in \mathbf{ON}$ is precisely one of the following three types:

-It remains to show that if $\beta$ is not a successor ordinal, then it’s either a limit ordinal or zero.
-Hence we aim to show that $\beta = \bigcup \beta$.
+If an ordinal is not a successor or the zero ordinal, it is a limit ordinal: We aim to show that $\beta = \bigcup \beta$.

 To see $\beta \subseteq \bigcup \beta$, suppose that $\alpha \in \beta$.
 Then by assumption, $\beta \neq \alpha^+$, and hence $\alpha^+ \in \beta$ since the class order on $\mathbf{ON}$ is total (and $\beta \notin \alpha^+$, since then either $\beta = \alpha$ or $\beta \in \alpha$, both impossible).
 Hence $\alpha \in \bigcup \beta$, and since $\alpha \in \beta$ was arbitrary $\beta \subseteq \bigcup \beta$.